Ukrainian-History/autoBWF/README.md

 #### Configuration

-You can edit the file config.json to customize the values in the dropdown menus and other program behavior to the needs of your use case.
-In particular, it contains the model, serial number, and software version strings that go into constructing the CodingHistory element, as well as the copyright boilerplate texts.
+Program configuration is stored as a JSON file in a directory appropriate to your operating system (e.g. `~/.local/share/autoBWF` on Linux or `/Users/yourname/Library/Application Support/autoBWF` on MacOS).
+If the file does not exist, then a "starter" autobwfconfig.json will be created for you.
+You should edit this file to customize the values in the dropdown menus and other program behavior to the needs of your repository.
+In addition, the config file includes the model, serial number, and software version strings that go into constructing the CodingHistory element and copyright boilerplate texts.

 The bwfmetaedit `--accept-nopadding` flag is used by default, but that behavior can also be changed in the configuration file.